7 tips to accelerate time to revenue in B2B

 7 ways to accelerate time to revenue

-As Joe Jarvie, Senior Account Executive at UserGems, puts it, “time kills deals.”
+Joe Jarvie, Senior Account Executive at UserGems, is blunt about it: “Time kills deals.”

 The longer a deal takes — which is often the case for enterprise companies with high-ticket sales — the harder it will be to close.

-And, while the clock ticks, valuable time and resources are being spent without having any positive effect on revenue.
+Meanwhile, your team burns time and resources on deals that may never close.
 That’s what makes it so important to track and optimize your TTR.

 7 expert tips to accelerate your time to revenue metric